TEAMMATES/teammates/docs/e2e-testing.md

 ## What is E2E Testing?

-E2E (End-to-end) testing is a testing methodology where the objective is to test the application as a whole.
+<tooltip content="End-to-end">E2E</tooltip> testing is a testing methodology where the objective is to test the application as a whole.
 - It aims to ensure all integrated components of the application work together as expected when it is being used by the end user.
 - This is done by simulating user scenarios on the fully built product.